NotAdrielJed23/NotAdrieljed23.github.io/README.md

 # **•My experience playing Football**

-# **Me Myself personally i play football aswell i win a lots of medal by just playing different kind of leagues**
+# **Personally, I play football and have won numerous medals by competing in various leagues.**